syncfusion-content/xamarin-docs/Xamarin/Switch/how-to.md

 ---
 layout: post
-title: States in Syncfusion<sup>®</sup> Switch control for Xamarin.Forms.
+title: States in Syncfusion® Switch control for Xamarin.Forms.
-description: Explaining about different states in Syncfusion<sup>®</sup> Switch Control (SfSwitch) for Xamarin.Forms and how it performs.
+description: Explaining about different states in Syncfusion® Switch Control (SfSwitch) for Xamarin.Forms and how it performs.
 platform: Xamarin
 control: Switch
 documentation: ug